-As of March 24, 2016, we have 14,766,307 subordinate voting shares and 34,396,284 multiple voting shares outstanding (these are our only voting securities).
+As of March 24, 2017, we have 25,586,270 subordinate voting shares and 34,396,284 multiple voting shares outstanding (these are our only voting securities).
 Each subordinate voting share carries one vote per share at all meetings of shareholders except for separate meetings of holders of another class of shares.
-Each multiple voting share carries twenty-five votes per share at all meetings of shareholders except in certain circumstances (which have not occurred) and except for separate meetings of holders of another class of shares.
+Each multiple voting share carries twenty-five votes per share at all meetings of shareholders except in certain circumstances (which have not occurred) and except for separate meetings of holders of shares.
 The multiple voting shares are convertible into subordinate voting shares on a one-for-one basis at any time at the option of the holders thereof and automatically in certain other circumstances.
-The outstanding subordinate voting shares currently represent 1.7% of the total votes attached to all classes of our outstanding shares.
+The outstanding subordinate voting shares currently represent approximately 2.9% of the total votes attached to all classes of our outstanding voting securities.

 The subordinate voting shares are "restricted securities" within the meaning of such term under applicable Canadian securities laws.
 Under applicable Canadian law, an offer to purchase multiple voting shares would not necessarily require that an offer be made to purchase subordinate voting shares.
-In accordance with the rules of the Toronto Stock Exchange (the "TSX") designed to ensure that, in the event of a take-over bid, the holders of subordinate voting shares will be entitled to participate on an equal footing with holders of multiple voting shares, pursuant to a coattail agreement entered into on April 10, 2015 among the Company, the holders of the multiple voting shares and a trustee (the "Coattail Agreement").
-The Coattail Agreement contains provisions customary for dual class, TSX-listed corporations designed to prevent transactions that otherwise would deprive the holders of subordinate voting shares of rights under applicable provincial take-over bid legislation to which they would have been entitled if the multiple voting shares had been subordinate voting shares.
+In accordance with the rules of the Toronto Stock Exchange (the "TSX"), the Company entered into a coattail agreement on April 10, 2015 with the holders of the multiple voting shares and a trustee (the "Coattail Agreement").
+The Coattail Agreement is designed to ensure that, in the event of a take-over bid, the holders of subordinate voting shares will be entitled to participate on an equal footing with holders of multiple voting shares.
+The Coattail Agreement contains provisions customary for dual class, TSX-listed companies designed to prevent transactions that would otherwise deprive the holders of subordinate voting shares of rights under applicable provincial take-over bid legislation to which they would have been entitled if the multiple voting shares had been subordinate voting shares.

-Each holder of our subordinate voting shares or multiple voting shares of record at the close of business on March 24, 2016 (the "record date" established for notice of the meeting and for voting in respect of the meeting) will be entitled to vote at the meeting or any adjournment or postponement thereof, either in person or by proxy.
-Shareholders representing in person or by proxy at least 15% of our outstanding voting shares constitute a quorum at any meeting of shareholders.
+Each holder of our subordinate voting shares or multiple voting shares of record at the close of business on March 24, 2017 (the "record date" established for notice of the meeting and for voting in respect of the meeting) will be entitled to vote at the meeting or any adjournment or postponement thereof, either in person or by proxy.
+At least two shareholders, representing in person or by proxy at least 15% of our outstanding voting shares constitute a quorum at any meeting of shareholders.

-Fairfax Financial Holdings Limited and its affiliates ("Fairfax") owns 87,000 subordinate voting shares and 19,903,378 multiple voting shares, representing 56.9% of the total votes attached to all classes of our shares (0.59% of the total votes attached to the multiple voting shares).
+Fairfax Financial Holdings Limited and its affiliates ("Fairfax") owns 3,574,180 subordinate voting shares and 19,903,378 multiple voting shares, representing approximately 56.6% of the total votes attached to all classes of our voting shares (approximately 13.97% of the total votes attached to the subordinate voting shares and approximately 57.9% of the total votes attached to the multiple voting shares).

-The Phelan family through Cara Holdings Limited and its affiliates ("Cara Holdings") owns 14,492,906 multiple voting shares, representing 41.4% of the total votes attached to all classes of our shares (42.1% of the total votes attached to the multiple voting shares).
+The Phelan family, through Cara Holdings Limited and its affiliates ("Cara Holdings"), owns 14,492,906 multiple voting shares, representing approximately 40.9% of the total votes attached to all classes of our voting shares (approximately 42.1% of the total votes attached to the multiple voting shares).